senkyte/aoc2025/README.md

 Solution:
 1. Check 3x3 for every @.
 If valid, add and remove
 2. Loop until there are no longer valid @.

+Day 5
+Given a list of ranges, check the number of valid ints.
+Part 1 Solution:
+1. Read all of the ranges.
+Store it into a list as a list [lower, upper]
+2. Read all of the values needed to be checked.
+Iterate through the list and check with a simple inequality check.
+3. Record the number of valid ones.
+Part 2 Solution:
+1. Create a new list merged.
+We now just gotta merge all the ranges then find the max number of valid ids
+2. This code runs under the assumption that the id ranges get bigger and bigger ONLY.
+3. Check if the ranges are within the current range, if so overwrite.
+Else if not in current range, we can just append it to the merge list and replace the current range with the latest range.
+4. Calculate the total number with basic math.